What are the IBC Children’s Choice Awards?

 Age brackets are for loose guidance only.
 In particular, children aged 7 and over are welcome to participate in the Picture Book shadowing process.
 Likewise, children aged 9 and over can take part in Children’s Fiction shadowing.

-Sign up for the IBC Children’s Choice Awards!
+Sign up to receive an update when registration for the IBC Children's Choice Awards opens

 What are the IBC Awards, and why are we launching the Children’s Choice Awards?